Smiley Face (film): Plot

 Jane begins cold-calling various acquaintances for money, eventually reaching out to Brevin, a friend of her roommate's who is infatuated with her.
 He agrees to loan her the money after his dental appointment; they travel to the dental office together, which Jane notices is near the home of her former Marxian economics professor.
 Upon leaving, Brevin finds his car was broken into and his wallet, which was left on the dashboard, stolen.
 When the police arrive to question them, a paranoid Jane flees to her former professor's home.
 She is greeted by his mother who, believing that Jane is her son's teaching assistant, entrusts her with a first edition copy of The Communist Manifesto to take to his office.

 Jane decides to use the book to pay off the debt.
-She stows away in the back of a truck that she believes will take her to Venice Beach; it takes her to a meat-packing plant in El Monte, where a factory worker agrees to drive her to her destination.
+She stows away in the back of a truck that she believes will take her to Venice Beach; it takes her to a meat-packing plant in El Monte.
+A factory worker agrees to drive her to her destination.
 When a car accident causes a traffic jam, Jane leaves the car and continues on foot, before being given a ride by a woman riding a motorcycle.
 Upon arriving, Jane discovers that the festival has already ended.
 Wandering the beach, she finds several tickets that she uses to board the Ferris wheel on the Venice Beach Boardwalk.